 Cliffhangers do well when they create 2 deadlines; one for when it should be done for final checking, and another as the absolute deadline.
-A cliffhanger should think ahead and use backwards planning to include all the required steps and time for each.
+A cliffhanger should think ahead and use backward planning to include all the required steps and time for each.

 Once you’ve identified your style and modified it to work in your favor how can you find a balance between what you must do and what you like to do?

 You would plan your day all the way back to what time you need to wake up.
 This allows you to create a schedule that does include the things you really want to do.
-By giving yourself time to focus on you, you are able to give back to others, as Schlenger suggested.
+By giving yourself time to focus on yourself, you are able to give back to others, as Schlenger suggested.

-To learn more about these methods, and to hear some great specific tips for organizing meal preparation, paperwork and mail, the clothes in the closet, and cleaning the house, as well as how to get your kids and your family involved, check out these hour long recordings from the experts themselves:
+To learn more about these methods, and to hear some great specific tips for organizing meal preparation, paperwork and mail, the clothes in the closet, and cleaning the house, as well as how to get your kids and your family involved, check out these hour-long recordings from the experts themselves: